 The Voice Daily issued an apology on May 14, but the military filed charges on May 17 at Bahan Township Police Station in the commercial capital Yangon.

-On Thursday they launched a 10-day white armband campaign called “Freedom of the Press” to agitate for the repeal of the article and the drive quickly spread to other Myanmar cities, including Mandalay, where reporters fanned out and distributed pamphlets in plazas and markets.
+On Thursday, they launched a 10-day white armband campaign called “Freedom of the Press” to agitate for the repeal of the statute, and the drive quickly spread to other Myanmar cities, including Mandalay, where reporters fanned out and distributed pamphlets in plazas and markets.

 "We write news articles on print media which are properly registered, but when we post these articles online, we are arrested and charged under 66(d).
 We are joining this campaign as we are media people and to show our stand for media people," said Min Din from the Mandalay Era Journal.

-The Irrawaddy online news service reported that journalists and supporters from Saigaing Division in north-central Myanmar also joined the white armband campaign and called on the government to review the Telecommunications Law.
+The Irrawaddy online news service reported that journalists and supporters from Sagaing region in north-central Myanmar also joined the white armband campaign and called on the government to review the Telecommunications Law.

 Rights groups argue that the defamation provision of Myanmar’s Telecommunications Law has been used to silence criticism of the government, military, and Buddhist leaders, and should be dropped.

-The Voice Daily case brings the number of people who have been charged under Article 66(d) to 56 under the National League for Democracy (NLD) government.
+The Voice Daily case brings the number of people who have been charged under Section(d) to 56 under the National League for Democracy (NLD) government.
 So far, seven of them have been sentenced to jail.

 Reported by Aung Theinkha, Thant Zin Oo, Set Paing Toe and Waiyan Moe Myint for RFA's Myanmar Service.
 Translated by Khet Mar.
 Written in English by Paul Eckert.